Volume Price Analysis: How you can use it in Trading Strategies

 For a day trader, volume is very important as a key psychological indicator.
 It shows when traders in the market are fearful (leading to a sell off) and when they are bullish (leading to a price hike).

 However, at some instance, the volume of an asset will go up before a sell-off happens leading to a sharp diversion.
-At these instances, it is very important to combine the volume indicators with other technical and fundamental indicators.
+In these instances, it is very important to combine the volume indicators with other technical and fundamental indicators.

 External useful resources